Summary of the information in this topic - read below this note for more details:

 If the cloned section is to follow a class pattern, the classes will be copied, with the first class date/time stamped with the identified start date and time, the second class stamped with the next date in the weekly pattern, and so on.
 This continues until all of the classes are copied OR the term's end date is reached.
 If there are more classes to be cloned after the end date is reached based on the pattern, then the remaining classes are copied with NO date/time.

 However, if you have manually created classes to hold additional content for a scheduled class, and that class appears in your class list next to the class it is associated with, when the section is cloned, these extra classes will throw off the "pattern" for classes.
 Furthermore, there will likely be more classes for the pattern than there are term dates to hold them.
-Meaning the cloned section will have is a series of date/time stamped classes that do not line up with actual lectures, and a series of un-dated classes that correspond with lecture classes late in the term.
+Meaning the cloned section will have a series of date/time-stamped classes that do not line up with actual lectures and a series of un-dated classes that correspond with lecture classes late in the term.

 After cloning, you can manually reorder the classes in the new section, moving the supplemental classes back to their desired location, next to the classes they support.